Jews outside Europe under Axis occupation: Jews of Vichy Algeria

-Jews of Vichy-Tunisia in the Shoah
+Jews of Vichy Tunisia

 Tunisia was also ruled by pro-Nazi Vichy France, which extended its anti-Jewish measures to Morocco and Algeria.
 In November 1942 Nazi Germany occupied French Tunisia for six months, until May 1943.
 SS Oberstrumbannführer Walter Rauff, a brutal and notorious killer involved in the development of death gas vans and the Final Solution in Eastern Europe, was posted as commander of Tunis.
-From July 1942 until May 1943, he headed an Einsatzkommando to take care of the Jewish Question in Tunisia, and to continue to implement the Final Solution in Vichy-Tunisia.
+From July 1942 until May 1943, he headed an Einsatzkommando to take care of the Jewish Question in Tunisia, and to continue to implement the Final Solution in Vichy Tunisia.
 Oswald Pohl, charged by Himmler to organize the camps in Eastern Europe, joined him.
 Despite constant attacks by the Allies, Rauff instigated drastic anti-Jewish policies.

 The Nazis established a local Judenrat, took hostages, confiscated the property of the Jews (aryanization) and imposed on the community heavy financial punishments.
 The community was required to provide the needs of the German army, and the synagogue become a German storeroom.
-The Jews were marked with the Yellow badge, 5,000 Jews were sent to more than 30 slave labor camps in Tunisia and a few were sent to the extermination camps.
-Many Jews were murdered by means of being shot in their homes, death marches, hunger, diseases and bombings.
+The Jews were marked with the yellow badge, 5,000 Jews were sent to more than 30 slave labor camps in Tunisia and a few were sent to the extermination camps.
+Many Jews were murdered by means of being shot in their homes, death marches, hunger, disease and bombings.

-Tunisia was occupied by the Allies in May 1943, and the persecution of the Jews ceased.
-It was the first Jewish community to be liberated from Nazi Germany.

-Jews of Vichy-Morocco in the Shoah
+Jews of Vichy Morocco

-In 1940, the Nazi-controlled Vichy government issued antisemitic decrees excluding Jews from public functions and imposing the wear of the yellow Magen David star.
+In 1940, the Nazi-controlled Vichy government issued antisemitic decrees excluding Jews from public functions and imposing the wear of the yellow Star of David.
 Sultan Mohamed V refused to apply these laws and, as sign of defiance, insisted on inviting all the rabbis of Morocco to the 1941 throne celebrations.

 In Asia

-Jews of Iraq in the Shoah
+Jews of Iraq

 While not under occupation by Nazi Germany, Iraq was, for a short term, under the Nazi-allied regime of Rashid Ali al-Gaylani.
 While the regime did not last long, the Farhud (a pogrom in which 180 Jews died) is considered among its results.